AdaCore/spdm-recordflux/README.md

 ### RecordFlux installation and code generation

-For the following step a Python virtualenv is recommended, but a user installation will also work:
+For the following step a Python virtual environment is recommended, but a user installation will also work:

 ```
-$ virtualenv -p python3 venv
+$ python3 -m venv venv
 $ . venv/bin/activate
 $ PATH=/path/to/your/NATIVE/gnat:$PATH pip install contrib/RecordFlux
 [this will take a while]